jalammar/ecco/readme.md

 [![Supported versions](https://img.shields.io/pypi/pyversions/ecco.svg)](https://pypi.org/project/ecco)

 Ecco is a python library for exploring and explaining Natural Language Processing models using interactive visualizations.

+Examples:

+What is the sentiment of this review?

+Which words in this review lead the model to classify its sentiment as "negative"?
+[image]
+[small caption: Feature attribution using Integrated Gradients on the T5 language model]

+Does GPT2 know where Heathrow Airport is?
+[image]
+[caption: ]

+Which input words lead it to think of London?
+[image]
+[caption:]

+What other cities/words did the model consider in addition to London?
+[image]
+[caption:]

+At which layers did the model gather confidence that London is the right answer?
+[image]
+[caption:]

 Read the paper:
 >[Ecco: An Open Source Library for the Explainability of Transformer Language Models](https://aclanthology.org/2021.acl-demo.30/)
 > Association for Computational Linguistics (ACL) System Demonstrations, 2021